Al-Hajj Shabazz

-Al-Hajj Shabazz (born August 2, 1992) is an American former professional football cornerback.
-He played college football at West Chester University.
+Al-Hajj Shabazz (born August 2, 1992) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the West Chester Golden Rams.

 College career

 Shabazz played collegiately at Division II West Chester University under coach Bill Zwann.
 As a junior, he had four interceptions and returned one for a touchdown.
-As a senior, he led West Chester University in interceptions with five, pass breakups with 11, in addition to making 39 tackles.
-West Chester University went 11-2 and Shabazz was named an All-American.
+As a senior, he led the Golden Rams in interceptions with five, pass breakups with 11, in addition to making 39 tackles.
+West Chester went 11-2 and Shabazz was named an All-American.
 He was invited to the NFL Player's Association Collegiate Bowl and recorded six tackles.
 He was one of 11 non-Division I players invited to the game.

 Professional career

 Indianapolis Colts

 Shabazz signed with the Indianapolis Colts in May 2015.

 Tampa Bay Buccaneers

 Shabazz signed with the Tampa Bay Buccaneers on July 29, 2015.

 Pittsburgh Steelers

 On February 4, 2016, Shabazz signed a futures contract with the Pittsburgh Steelers.
 On September 3, 2016, he was released by the Steelers as part of final roster cuts and was signed to the practice squad the next day.
 On October 8, 2016, he was promoted to the Steelers' active roster.
 On October 9, 2016, he made his professional regular season debut against the New York Jets and recorded his first career tackle.
 He was released on October 15, 2016 and was re-signed to the practice squad.
 He was promoted back to the active roster on November 5, 2016.
 He was released again on December 3, 2016.